mani0604/number-guessing-game/README.md

-# number-guessing-game
+# Number Guessing Game 🎲

-A simple Python console game where the user guesses a random number between 1 and 25.
-Built for practice and learning loops, conditionals, and random module.
+A fun Python project where the computer randomly selects a number between 1 and 25, and the player tries to guess it.
+The game gives hints (higher/lower) and tracks the number of attempts until you win.